megaptera-helvetiae/eco-evo-interactions/content/authors/Isidora_Morel/_index.md

 - Ph.D.
 Students
 ---

 Isidora (she/her) is a Chilean feminist PhD student at the Eco-Evolutionary Interactions group (starting March 2020) at the Max Planck Institute for Marine Microbiology in Bremen, Germany.
-She is interested on the evolution of cooperative interactions -i.e. symbiosis - in an ecological context.
+She is interested in the evolution of cooperative interactions in an ecological context.